pmbauer/boot.repl/README.md

 cljs.user=> (ns tailrecursion.hoplon.app_pages._index_DOT_html)
 cljs.user=> (reset! person-name "michael")

-# ... and the hello message will change (note the gensym means this ns is different each time)
+# ... and the hello message will change
+# The brepl example task also includes a watch,
+# so editing hoplon source files will recompile the target artifacts,
+# including the brepl html instrumentation.
+# Refresh the browser to get source updates and reconnect to brepl session.
+# There is some jankiness, may need to refresh a few times in this case.
 ```

 ## License